Frequently used commands in bioinformatics

 To merge VCF files:

-To filter a VCF file annotated by Ensemble VEP:
+To filter a VCF file annotated by Ensembl VEP:

 To filter a VCF file based on a BED file: